A carpenter measuring a piece of hardwood on-site.

 Logos of Insureon's partners.

-A carpenter cutting hardwood for a client project
+A carpenter building a roof for a client project

 Light bulb